dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

   - We give you `code/step1/seed.c`: the main part of the C code in the paper (so you don't have to type it in).

-  - When you run your finished code:
+  - After you implement `quine-gen.c` and then run it:

             % ./quine-gen < seed.c